 But my favorite of all, is the one on Frank Sinatra that must have inspired his later book, Why Sinatra Matters (2009).

-Frank calls him to meet him at Jilly’s, this little honky tonk bar on West 52nd Street his friend, Jilly Rizzo, owns.
+Frank calls him to meet him at Jilly’s, a honky-tonk bar his friend, Jilly Rizzo, owns.
 They’re watching a game in the back room when Pete enters.
 There are pretty women sprinkled around, like confetti, while the jukebox mewls a tune.

 After an hour or so, Frank and Pete, and Frank’s date, a quiet blonde, climb into a limousine.